Chagrin River at Hach-Otis Sanctuary in Ohio

 If the Chagrin is high, icy, or crowded, compare Conneaut Creek, Chautauqua Creek, or Cattaraugus Creek before waiting at the same access.

-Ohio Lake Erie tributary regulations and statewide fishing rules apply.
-Check the current ODNR regulations before keeping fish or targeting special species.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Ohio Lake Erie smaller stream rules and statewide fishing rules apply.
+Check the current ODNR rules before keeping fish or targeting special species.

 Chagrin River Park